Mission of Friendship

 Visiting Groups

-The Mission of Friendship provides to groups from Sister Parishes, Amigos sponsors and university students an opportunity to experience another culture within the context of faith and service.
+The Mission of Friendship affords adult and college groups the opportunity to experience another culture within the context of faith and service.

 Office of Diocesan and International Missions